Skip to main content

 Social login providers

-Social login through Google is supported via our SDK using OAuth 2.0.
+Social login through Google, Apple, and X are supported via our SDK using OAuth 2.0.
 We offer Coinbase-owned OAuth login, allowing users to recognize and trust Coinbase’s brand during the login process.

 2. User logs in: The user is redirected to the login flow from the OAuth provider